Bata Corporation: Diversification and foreign growth

-Baťa also began to build towns and factories outside of Czechoslovakia (Poland, Latvia, Romania, Switzerland, France) and to diversify into such industries as tanning (1915), the energy industry (1917), agriculture (1917), forestry (1918), newspaper publishing (1918), brick manufacturing (1918), wood processing (1919), the rubber industry (1923), the construction industry (1924), railway and air transport (1924), book publishing (1926), the film industry (1927), food processing (1927), chemical production (1928), tyre manufacturing (1930), insurance (1930), textile production (1931), motor transport (1932), sea transport (1932), and coal mining (1932), airplane manufacturing (1934), synthetic fibre production (1935), and river transport (1938).
+Baťa also began to build towns and factories outside of Czechoslovakia (Poland, Latvia, Romania, Switzerland, France) and to diversify into such industries as tanning (1915), the energy industry and agriculture (1917), forestry, newspaper publishing and brick manufacturing (1918), wood processing (1919), the rubber industry (1923), construction industry, railway, and air transport (1924), book publishing (1926), the film industry and food processing (1927), chemical production (1928), tyre manufacturing and insurance (1930), textile production (1931), motor and sea transport, and coal mining (1932), airplane manufacturing (1934), synthetic fibre production (1935), and river transport (1938).
 In 1923 the company boasted 112 branches.

 In 1924, Tomáš Baťa displayed his business acumen by calculating how much turnover he needed to make with his annual plan, weekly plans and daily plans.
 Baťa utilized four types of wages – fixed rate, individual order based rate, collective task rate and profit contribution rate.
 He also set what became known as Baťa prices: numbers ending with a nine rather than with a whole number.
 His business skyrocketed.
 Soon Baťa found himself the fourth richest person in Czechoslovakia.
 From 1926 to 1928 the business blossomed as productivity rose 75 percent and the number of employees increased by 35 percent.
 In 1927 production lines were installed, and the company had its own hospital.
 By the end of 1928, the company's head factory was composed of 30 buildings.
 Bat'a then created educational organizations such as the Baťa School of Work and introduced the five-day work week.
-In 1930 he established a shoe museum that maps shoe production from the earliest times to the contemporary age throughout the world.
-By 1931 there were factories in Germany, the United Kingdom, the Netherlands, Poland and in other countries.

 In 1932, at the age of 56, Tomáš Baťa died in a plane crash during take off under bad weather conditions at Zlín Airport Control of the company was passed to his half-brother, Jan Antonín Baťa, and his son, Thomas John Baťa, who would go on to lead the company for much of the twentieth century guided by the founder's moral testament: the Baťa Shoe company was to be treated not as a source of private wealth, but as a public trust, a means of improving living standards within the community and providing customers with good value for their money.
 Promise was made to pursue the entrepreneurial, social and humanitarian ideals of their father.

 The Baťa company was apparently the first big enterprise to systematically utilise aircraft for company purposes, including rapid transport of personnel on businesslike delivery of maintenance men and spares to a location where needed, originating the practice of business flying.